March 1st, 5th Year Anniversary of Retirement

 The sky was overcast but our hopes high the rain wouldn’t start until after our golf game.
 Starting out everything went perfect.
 Straight, long drives, great chips and good putting.
 Ended up with a all pars except a triple boogie on a Par 3 and one boogie for the first nine.
 We stopped with a couple of holes left as the rain was starting and we could see black and wind coming up.
 We got to Fat Willy’s just in time to miss the rain and to have our burgers served within a reasonable time.
 As always impressive big burgers.
 We had a large group with close to 15 people.
 I played with Bob & Pat’s brother Harvey today.
 Fun day and great meal.

 Came home and watched the second to last episode of the Bachelor.
-As always feeling are hurt.
+As always feelings are hurt.
 Funny how we like to “look in ” on others pain.
 Having said that the word “LOVE” is thrown around away too easy today.
 There is no way in two or three dates you can say in love.
 In lust perhaps but not in Colton’s case.
 LOL

 It rained all night and at times heavily and carried for most of the day.
 Jackie & Terry were out at 7:30 am for their daily walk and got very lucky just missing the rain.
 Right after it poured and poured.